 Over time, has the person become more actively involved in the planning process?

 Find out: Ask the planning team to talk about how the person is involved and how their involvement has changed.
-Did the person take a lead in inviting others to the meeting, choosing the meeting place and developing the agenda?

 Find out: Ask the person and look at the plan.